How much luggage should I bring?

 - Comfortable shoes (Copenhagen has cobblestoned streets)

 - Electrical adapters (required for all U.S. electronics.
-Read more here about which electrical adaptors to use (Links to an external site.)Links to an external site.)
+Read more here about which electrical adaptors to use)

 - Backpack for class and day trips